Dallas Fuel: RUSH era: 2021–2023

-For the 2023 season, the Fuel will compete in South Korea as a part of the League's Eastern region.
+For the 2023 season, the Fuel competed in South Korea as a part of the League's Eastern region.
+The team disbanded before the folding of the Overwatch League on September 30, 2023.

+OWCS return: 2025–present

+On January 17, 2025, Mike "Hastr0" Rufail announced that he had acquired all of Envy Gaming's trademarks from OpTic Gaming, including the Call of Duty League Dallas Empire (now OpTic Texas) and Dallas Fuel brands, relaunching the Team Envy franchise as simply Envy.
+While Envy's return didn't immediately put them or the Fuel back into Overwatch and the new Overwatch Champions Series (OWCS), which replaced the OWL after 2023, it was announced on November 29 that the Dallas Fuel would return to Overwatch in time for 2026, playing in the OWCS North America region.
+In addition, the Fuel would become an OWCS Partner.

 Team identity

 On October 5, 2017, the Dallas Fuel brand was officially unveiled.
 The creation stemmed from the Overwatch League requirement for participating franchises to create new geolocated brands, as well as business entities, specific to the league.

 Due to the energy's sector's influence on Dallas culture and economy, plus the rich energy sector legacy of new investment partners Hersh Interactive Group led by Dallas-based Kenneth Hersh, the name "Fuel" was eventually selected.
 In addition, the team revealed they hoped the selection would appeal to fans from all walks of life.

 With the franchise looking to breathe new life into esports fans in Dallas and hoping to transcend current industry standards, the iconic blue flame was selected to symbolize the spark that would ignite the change.
 The logo also paid homage to the heritage and strength of the energy sector in Texas, the industry in which team investor Kenneth Hersh made his riches.

 The official team colors were blue, grey, and black.
 Blue served as the primary team color in recognition of the endearment "Boys in Blue" that the team had acquired under parent organization EnVyUs.
 The Fuel's jerseys were white on away games and blue on home games; they also had the Jack in the Box logo, the first OWL jersey sponsor, prominently placed on the front.